Meet the Artists

 The combination of woodworking craft and design flair results in these quaintly capricious creations equally suited to interior décor or exterior utility.
-The Stately Victorian beauty of these handcrafted birdhouses is augmented with vintage fastenings, hardware, and finial finishes.
-The three step process that goes into the creation of these elegantly rustic avian abodes reflects the woodworking skill and craftmanship of the life-long professional construction experience of Rick Russom in combination with the artist's eye for color and contrast provided by watercolorist, Mary Russom.
-Together this team gives vibrant new life to a medium both practical and wonderfully, unpredictably, ornamental.
+The whimsical beauty of these handcrafted birdhouses is augmented with vintage fastenings, hardware, and finial finishes.
+The three step process that goes into the creation of these elegantly rustic avian abodes reflects the woodworking skill and craftsmanship of the life-long professional construction experience of David Hoad giving vibrant new life to a medium both practical and wonderfully, unpredictably, ornamental.

 Paul Kending - Author